JARVISHHH/Lip/README.md

 Modify `architecture` in `model.py`.
 The current `architecture` is the same with the model architecture in LipNet's GitHub https://github.com/rizkiarm/LipNet/blob/master/lipnet/model.py

+We have several versions of the structures to be trained.
+See commands for comparasions.

 Run

 ```bash